-During the summer, Common Hour materials will be loaded into it.
+During the summer, Common Hour materials will be loaded into D2L pages for LSP 110 & LSP 111 classes.
 If you wish material copied over from a previous year, instead of doing it yourself (as you would in another class), please click here and then click "Course Copy" to have it moved for you.